haxys/MTGA-Decks/Notes/deckbuilding.md

 ## Introduction

 Welcome to the world of organic deckbuilding in Magic: The Gathering, where creativity and personal expression take center stage.
 This guide is designed to help you explore the art and science of creating decks that are not only competitive but also deeply enjoyable and reflective of your unique style.
-Whether you are a seasoned player or new to the game, this guide will provide valuable insights into building decks that bring joy and excitement to every match.

 ### Purpose of the Guide

 The purpose of this guide is to offer a comprehensive look at an organic and creative approach to deckbuilding in Magic: The Gathering.
-It aims to assist both new and experienced players in understanding the principles and processes behind creating fun, interesting, and competitive decks.
-By documenting this method, the guide serves as a practical manual for deckbuilding and a blueprint for developing software applications that can mimic this approach.
+Whether you're new to the game, a seasoned player, or a software developer interested in creating Magic-related applications, this guide will provide valuable insights and practical advice.
+You'll learn how to build decks that bring joy and excitement to every match while also holding their own in competitive play.

+### Target Audience

+This guide is for:

+- **New Players:** Learn the fundamentals of deckbuilding, discover the joy of creating your own decks, and get inspired by unique themes and strategies.
+- **Experienced Players:** Enhance your deckbuilding skills, explore new ideas, and refine your approach with advanced techniques and iterative testing.
+- **Software Developers:** Gain insights into the deckbuilding process that can inform the development of applications and tools for Magic: The Gathering.

 ### Overview of the Deckbuilding Philosophy